Submitty/submitty.github.io/_docs/developer/project_ideas.md

    automatic updates with new data from the server.
 For example, we have begun implementation to dynamically load new threads and posts in the discussion forum (without requiring the user to manually refresh the page).
+Other pages that will benefit from live updates

-   * Discussion Forum
+   include:

    * Office Hours Queue